TACC/Lmod/docs/source/045_transition.rst

 In the :ref:`installing-lmod-label` document, we described how to install Lua and Lmod for all.
-Sites which are currentingly running another environment module system will likely wish to test and then transit from their old module system to Lmod.
-This can be smooth with changing all users on some Tuesday.
+Sites which are currentingly running another environment module system will likely wish to test and then transition from their old module system to Lmod.
+This can be smoothly with changing all users on some Tuesday.

 It is important to remember the following facts: